ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-83.md

 ### Message Example
-Message response for a patient with a local id of 123 by AssigningAuthority oid 1.2.3 which resides in a community where the Assigning Authority is oid 5.6.7 and the MPI-PID and EPR-SPID are requested.
+Message response for a patient with a local id of 123 by AssigningAuthority oid 1.2.3 which resides in a community where the Assigning Authority is oid 5.6.7 and the MPI-PID and EPR-SPID are **requested**.

 ```
 GET [base]/Patient/$ihe-pix?sourceIdentifier=urn:oid:1.2.3|123&targetSystem=urn:oid:5.6.7&targetSystem=urn:oid:2.16.756.5.30.1.127.3.10.3
 ```

-See [Parameters example](Parameters-ParametersPmirCrossreferenceQuery.html) as response to the Mobile Patient Identifier Cross-reference Query.
+See [Parameters example](Parameters-ParametersPmirCrossreferenceQuery.html) as **response** to the Mobile Patient Identifier Cross-reference Query.

 ### Security Consideration